TraceabilityInternet/TraceabilityDriver/README.md

 The domain should be the domain site of the organization that is generating the traceability data.
 This domain is used to generate the URN for the traceability data.

 ## Authorization
-The Traceability Driver allows for two modes of authentication:
+The Traceability Driver allows for three modes of authentication:
 - **OAuth (JWT) Authentication** - Allows for configuring OAuth authentication to the API using self-signed tokens.
 - **API Key Authentication** - Allows for configuring API key authentication to the API which is required by GDST 1.2 communication protocol.
+- **No Authentication** - If neither an API Key or OAuth authentication is present in the configuration, then no authentication is required to access the API.

 ### OAuth (JWT) Authentication
 The OAuth (JWT) authentication is used to authenticate the API using self-signed tokens.
 The authentication is configured in the `appsettings.json` file of the installation.